Gothic-Modding-Community/gmc/docs/zengin/meshes/portals.md

 ### Naming

-Outdoor portals materials have followning naming convention:
+Outdoor portals materials have the following naming convention:
 ```
 P[N]:Front_Back
 ```

-All materials of portal type, have to start with `P:` or `PN:`, the difference between each of them is only in game engine, `PN:` stands for Portal NonFading, and`P:` stands for Portals and if player is standing close by, then opacity of near portals will increase.
+All materials of portal type, have to start with `P:` or `PN:`, the difference between each of them is only in game engine, `PN:` stands for Portal NonFading, and`P:` stands for Portals and if player is standing close by, when a player is close to the portal then it becomes more transparent, so the opacity decreases.

 !!!
 Note
-    Material names with the prefix `PN:` (“N” for NoFade) “open” visually as the camera approaches, but do not fade out like the other `P:` portals.
+    Material names with the prefix `PN:` (N for NoFade) "open" visually as the camera approaches, but do not fade out like the other `P:` portals.
 This makes sense, for example, if there is a texture with an alpha channel on such a portal.

 For every portal, 2 materials have to be created - one for each direction.
-Their names have to be set in proper order.
-First name `Front` is always place or room to which you are entering from, and second `Back` name is place where you want to go.
-For example, if you are entering room 2 from room 1, then you need to name portal `P:room1_room2`.
-If you want to go back from room 2 to room 1, then you need to name portal `P:room2_room1`.
+Their names have to match the direction they're facing.
+For example, the portal for entering room 2 from room 1 should be named `P:room1_room2`.
+And vice versa the second portal to go back from room 2 to room 1 should be named `P:room2_room1`.

-In addition, the empty string `""` is used to mark the portal to the outside world.
-For example, if you are entering corridor 1 from the outside world, then you need to name portal `P:corridor1_`.
-If you want to go back from corridor 1 to the outside world, then you need to name portal `P:_corridor1`.
+In addition, a blank string `""` is used to refer to the outside world.
+For example, if you are entering corridor 1 from the outside world, then you need to name portal `P:_corridor1`.
+If you want to go back from corridor 1 to the outside world, then you need to name portal `P:corridor1_`.

 ![](../../assets/images/portals/outdoor_naming.png)